NetAppEMEA/hackathon-vol2/TRELLO-internal.md

  - **Slack Notification Plugin**
  - **Pipeline**
  - **GitHub Plugin**
- - *Choose to download now and activate after restart.
+ - *Choose to download now and activate after next boot.
 Then on the install status screen check the Restart Jenkins checkbox.*
 1. Configure the Slack plugin: **Manage Jenkins** -> **Configure System** and fill in the **Global Slack Notifier Settings** using details provided in the pinned Slack post.
 Click the **Test Connection** button and verify a test message is posted to Slack #build channel.

 ### [5] Configure jobs in Jenkins ###